 Caring for an elderly, disabled or sick, loved one can be an isolating experience.
 It’s often hard to know where to start and how to find help, especially if your nerves are frayed and you’re exhausted.
 Friends and family can pitch in, but there are other options that may be of assistance.

-If you want to find services available in your area for older people and their families, one option is an eldercare locator offered by the U.S. Department of Health and Human Services.
-The tool allows people to search in any zip code or city for providers in a long list of areas, ranging from adult day programs to volunteerism.
-It also links to resources for behavioral health, elder abuse prevention and in-home services.
+If you want to find services available in your area for older people and their families, one option is an eldercare locator offered by the U.S. Administration on Aging.
+The tool allows people to search in any zip code or city for resources in a long list of services, ranging from adult day programs to volunteerism.
+It also has resources for behavioral health, elder abuse prevention and in-home services.
 Just enter a zip code or a city and it will show the resources in those areas.

 And if you want to know about financial assistance, the National Council on Aging has a tool to check available benefit programs.
 There you can enter your zip code, your month and year of birth and whether you are a veteran.
 Then you can ask for information on the availability of programs in areas including medication, health care, income assistance, food, tax relief, transportation and housing.

-The Administration on Aging, part of the U.S. Department of Health, has information to assist in long-term care planning.
+The Administration on Aging also has information to assist in long-term care planning.

 Among the available advice is guidance about living wills and powers of attorney to ensure that patients’ wishes are known and followed.
 The agency recommends communicating openly with family and other health care providers so everything is clearly known about the kinds of care that are desired.

-The American Association of Retired Persons has guidance for caregivers on topics ranging from finding nursing facilities to meeting transportation needs of the elderly.
+The American Association of Retired Persons, or AARP, has guidance for caregivers on topics ranging from finding nursing facilities to meeting transportation needs of the elderly.

-The organization offers tips for first-time caregivers, including how to broach difficult conversations, making sure financial discussions are thorough, and listening to and respecting the loved one’s desires.
+The organization offers tips for first-time caregivers, including how to broach difficult conversations and making sure financial discussions are thorough while listening to and respecting the loved one’s desires.
 AARP also advises involving as many helpers among family and friends as possible, while making sure someone is in charge to keep everyone on the same page.

 When seniors lack social support, they’re at increased risk of becoming victims of abuse, according to the National Center on Elder Abuse.
 An estimated 10 percent of Americans aged 60 and older have experienced some form of abuse.
 And abused seniors are more dependent on caregivers, who then suffer physically, mentally, and financially as a result.